Rosalynn Bliss: Political campaigns

+Mayor of Grand Rapids

-Bliss became the 59th Mayor of Grand Rapids on January 1, 2016.
+Bliss became the 60th mayor of Grand Rapids on January 1, 2016.
 She is the first woman to hold that role, as well as the youngest mayor in 130 years.

 Bliss’s first words as mayor were in regards to George Hartwell, the previous mayor of Grand Rapids.
 She expressed her gratitude by saying, “I am standing on the shoulders of many great leaders who came before me.”
 During Bliss’s first term as mayor, she was joined on the commission by newcomers Jon O’Connor and David Allen who were both former school board members.
 As well as Ruth Kelly who was re-elected and library commissioners Rachel Anderson, James Botts and Sophia Brewer.

-During her inaugural State of the City speech, Mayor Rosalynn Bliss expressed her entire to-do list.
+During her inaugural State of the City speech, Bliss expressed her entire to-do list.
 This consisted of, “Foster racial equity, Provide more affordable housing.
 Enliven neighborhoods, Strengthen schools.
 Restore the Grand River’s rapids.
 Solve homelessness.
 Grow the local economy.”

-Implicit Bias Training
+Implicit bias training

 Another major action Bliss took in her first term as mayor was she was able to work with city workers to begin getting them implicit bias training.
 Bliss strongly believed this was important as she states, “We must confront a difficult issue that has grown to an unacceptable proportion in our city…It starts with how the city government looks and how we think.
 We learn to honestly assess our own biases, and know how those biases impact others, specifically in how they result in denying opportunities for others.”

-Police Community Relations
+Police–community relations

-During her first term as mayor, Bliss also chose to prioritize bettering police-community relations.
+During her first term as mayor, Bliss also chose to prioritize bettering police–community relations.
 She refers to the police force as the “canopy that covers our neighborhoods” and highly emphasizes the fact that a community and a police force would be stronger working together.

-Money for Neighborhoods
+Money for neighborhoods

 Bliss got fellow commissioners on board to create a fund that can be donated to local neighborhoods in order to fund projects.
 “This would create an innovative, creative way to empower people to come together to work on projects”.

-Blight Fight
+Blight fight

 At the beginning of Bliss’s mayoral term, she also urged colleagues to pass an ordinance in order to hold property owners accountable for blighted vacant properties.
 Bliss strongly believes that these vacant properties contribute to the lack of success in a neighborhood.
 “We can’t allow these properties to drag down neighborhoods like a diseased tree branch that, if left untrimmed, the disease spreads.”